dhbalaji/docusauras-dhbalaji-blog/docs/Toastmasters-club/leadership/meeting-roles.md

 ### Role Introduction Script

-> Good [morning/afternoon/evening] fellow Toastmasters and guests,
->
-> I am [Your Name], your **Ah Counter** for today’s meeting.
+Good [morning/afternoon/evening] fellow Toastmasters and guests.
+I am [Your Name], your **Ah Counter** for today’s meeting.

->
-> My role is to listen carefully to each speaker and note any unnecessary sounds or words—these are called **filler words**.
+My role is to listen carefully to each speaker and note any unnecessary sounds or words—these are called **filler words**.
 They often slip into our speech when we pause to think and can distract the audience.

->
-> I will also watch for repeated phrases and crutch words that may weaken your message.
+I will also watch for repeated phrases and crutch words that may weaken your message.
 At the end of the meeting, I will present a report on what I observed, so we can all become more aware and improve our speaking skills.

->
-> Let’s have a smooth, filler-free session today!
+Let’s have a smooth, filler-free session today!
 Back to you, **[Toastmaster of the Day’s name]**.

 ### Common Filler Words